Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 To help set the stage for our evaluation of the Kaplan MCAT course features, I think it’s most helpful to quickly run through the different prep packages that Kaplan offers at each level.

-In short, Kaplan offers 4 different prep packages for students to choose from: On Demand Course, Live Online Course, In Person Course, and Private Tutoring + Live Online Course.
+In short, Kaplan offers several different prep packages for students to choose from, including their On Demand Course, Live Online Course, In Person Course, 515+ Course, and Private Tutoring + Live Online Course.

-Kaplan’s cheapest prep option, the On Demand Course, will cost you around $2,100.
+Kaplan’s cheapest prep option, the On Demand Course, costs around $2,000 for six months of access.
 This course is self-paced and allows you to study from anywhere at any time.
 In terms of how this pricing stacks up, this course format does run about 8x the cost of budget test prep provider Magoosh’s MCAT prep package, but as discussed below, the difference in quantity and quality of study material is huge.

-At the next level up, the Live Online Course and In Person Course generally run for around $2,700 and $3,100, respectively.
+At the next level up, the Live Online Course and In Person Course generally cost around $2,700 and $3,400, respectively.
 They offer students a series of live classes, whether online or in person.
 For those students seeking more interpersonal communication and a real group feel, this course will likely be your best best.

 Finally, for those dead set on crushing the MCAT, Kaplan offers an intensive Bootcamp course.
-This course is not for the faint of heart, lasting 5-6 weeks during the summer, with lessons every day and strict schedules.
-It does not come cheap though, pricing in at around $7,000.
+This course is not for the faint of heart, lasting 5 weeks during the summer, with lessons every day and strict schedules.
+It does not come cheap though, costing around $7,300.

 Course options and pricing current as of date of publication.